 After the initial decade or so in the Stadthalle Kronberg, we now stage our performances at various Frankfurt venues such as the International Theatre Frankfurt, the Interkulturelle Bühne, various Saalbau stages or Kulturhaus Frankfurt (Die Katakombe).

 For many years, FEST has been participating in FEATS, the Festival of European Anglophone Theatrical Societies, the largest English-language theatre festival on the European continent.
-We are one of the regular hosts of this travelling one-act festival (1991, 1996, 2003) and we welcomed 12 participating groups in Bad Homburg, the festival venue, in May 2010.
-In 2017 FEST hosted FEATS for the fifth time.
-For more information visit feats2017.com.
+We are one of the regular hosts of this travelling one-act festival (1991, 1996, 2003, 2007, 2010, 2017) and in May 2023, we welcomed 12 participating groups to FEATS at the Kurtheater Bad Homburg, where we hosted the festival for the seventh time.
+For more information visit feats2017.com .
 The festival venue was at the English Theatre Frankfurt.

-Check out our Production Archive page to see and read more about our 45 years of great amateur theatre!
+Check out our Production Archive page to see and read more about more than 40 years of great amateur theatre with FEST!